Paying for It (film): Distribution

+Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on four critics, indicating "universal acclaim".

 Alex Hudson of Exclaim! rated the film 8 out of 10, writing that "even though this story is being told by the people it happened to, it's not overly flattering to its subjects.
 Chester's transactional approach to sex brings out his superficiality, and when he tells his friends about how great it is, he rarely expresses much overt happiness, often seeming as much like he's trying to convince himself as anyone else.
 And Sonny is judgmental and fickle, steering their lives into one unsustainable situation after another.
 They're flawed while remaining likeable and relatable."

 After the conclusion of the festival, Hudson and colleague Rachel Ho identified the film as one of its overall highlights, writing that "Toronto cartoonist Chester Brown decided to hire sex workers after a bad breakup with ex-girlfriend Sook-Yin Lee — at which point he made the surprising decision to publicly write about it in a graphic novel.
 Even more surprising is that Lee is the one to adapt that story for the screen.
 Come for the intensely intimate tell-all, stay for the fun '90s Toronto references."

 Courtney Small of That Shelf wrote that "wrapping all the various connections in a simple but effective aesthetic, Lee's film truly feels like a graphic novel come to life.
 One could easily see the film playing in a double bill alongside Terry Zwigoff's Ghost World or even, to a certain extent, Kevin Smith's Chasing Amy, which also involves a cartoonist who finds himself in a complicated relationship.
 Make no mistake though, Lee crafts a film that stands firmly on its own richly constructed merits.
 Whether finding humour in each new encounter Chester has with a sex worker, or observing the sparks that ignite Sonny's passion for her new lovers, each section of the film feels fully realized."

+Accolades

 The film was named to TIFF's annual Canada's Top Ten list for 2024.